Brexit and food – standards could get even worse

 The Centre for Food Policy is an interdisciplinary centre dedicated to improving food policy worldwide.

-Food policy matters because it affects everyone.
+We believe that food policy matters because it affects everyone.
 Food policy shapes who eats what, why and at what cost.
 It affects our nutrition and health, our livelihoods and communities, our cities and countryside, our nature and climate – now and for future generations.
-Food policy also affects the people whose jobs involve growing, moving, processing and selling food.
+Food policy affects the people whose jobs involve growing, moving, processing and selling food.

-Food policy can provide solutions to some of the most significant challenges in our world.
-We believe that to provide effective solutions, food policy-making needs to take account of the interconnections in the food system and the voices and experiences of people across the food system.
+We conduct research that recognises the interconnections in the food system and the voices and experiences of people across the food system.
 We are committed to advancing this integrated and inclusive approach to food policy because we believe it will more effectively improve nutrition and health, protect the planet and contribute to economic and social prosperity, equitably.
+We are likewise dedicated to producing a larger and stronger generation of leaders, decision-makers and influencers in food policy through our educational programmes.

 Professor Corinna Hawkes